craws/OpenAtlas/sphinx/source/entity/artifact.rst

 -----------
 * :doc:`/form/name`
 * :doc:`type`
+* :doc:`/form/date`
 * :doc:`/form/description`
+* :doc:`/tools/map`
 * :doc:`reference_system`

 Can be linked via tabs to
 -------------------------
 * :doc:`source` - when it is referenced there
 * :doc:`event` - when it was moved at a **Move** event
+* :doc:`reference`
 * :doc:`file`

+If the artifact is a carrier of information it can be linked to a source.
+For this you would have to edit or create the source and choose the artifact within the source form.